mags0ft/mags0ft/about-me/Contributions.md

 # Open source software contributions

-I've already done a few minor contributions to projects that mean a lot to me.
+I've done a few minor contributions to projects that mean a lot to me.
-Here is a small list of my open source software pull requests which have been merged.
+Here is a (probably non-exhaustive) list of my open source software pull requests which have been merged.

 - ⛅ [`breezy-weather/breezy-weather`](https://github.com/breezy-weather/breezy-weather)
     - [fix bug where trailing spaces would hide relevant results](https://github.com/breezy-weather/breezy-weather/pull/1210)